 While OARS will consider individual preferences in the assignment of interpreters, it reserves the right to make all interpreter assignments.
 Interpreter assignments are at the sole discretion of OARS and may be based upon many factors which may include, but may not be limited to, availability, certification, qualification and the appropriateness of the request based on actual or perceived conflicts of interest.

 Your interpreter is expected to follow the Code of Professional Conduct under which they are classified, as well as to comply with all OARS standards and policies.

 - For events that occur outside of the students’ regular class schedule, an Interpreter Request Form should be submitted to the Assistant Director no later than one week prior to the event.

 - Requests for interpreters for final examinations should be submitted no later than two weeks prior to the first day of final exams.
 Requests received less than one week before the scheduled event will be honored if possible.

 - Students should check their syllabi at the beginning of the semester for dates when the instructor plans a video and should inquire as to whether or not the videos are closed-captioned.
-Questions should be referred to the Assistant Director for Deaf and Hard of Hearing Services in the ODS.
+Questions should be referred to the Assistant Director for Deaf and Hard of Hearing Services in the OARS.